akuehntopf/Vagrant-Wordpress/README.md

 # Vagrant-Wordpress

-A simple Vagrant Box for Wordpress Development
+A simple Vagrant Box for Wordpress Development based on Ubuntu Trusty 64bit.

 ## How to use